mrupal27/my-creative-coding-portfolio/_posts/2024-07-23-My-Second-Blog.md

 }
 ```

-You can try this house generator [starting point](/my-creative-coding-portfolio/p5-code-experiments/random-house-generator-startin-point/index.html)
+You can try this house generator here [starting point](/my-creative-coding-portfolio/p5-code-experiments/random-house-generator-starting-point/index.html)

 I wish to create a program that does this random generation but for cars instead at some point in this blog post.